 Here are some tips on choosing the right one for you.
 These mice - all available in the UK 2017 - are ideal for gaming PCs as well as these great gaming laptops, but you can use them for day-to-day work and browsing too.

-Gaming mice buying advice
+Gaming mouse buying advice

 However, aside from sheer ergonomics, there are other factors to consider.
 Many mice offer adjustable on-the-fly DPI settings, allowing you to change your mouse's sensitivity at the touch of a button.
 This is for when you need extra-fine control, such as when going for that sniper headshot.